Rookie2556/Notes/102Notes/03RevisionsAndTheCloud.md

 git stashing - when a change isn't wanted to be published nor lost. > git stash

- ## Things I want to know more about
+ # Things I want to know more about:

 - In what instance would someone stash a change, seems like it'd get complicated fast.
 - >- $ git add *.c